Pinnacle Rock Rock Climbing

 Once on Metacomet Rd: Go about a mile until road turns sharp left and you see a pond on the left.
 The trailhead is on the right at the curve.
 Parking is a little farther up the road, but avoid the NO PARKING signs.
 Take the dirt jeep trail into the woods.
 After about 100 yards, turn right at the big cement blocks onto a climber's trail which leads to the base of the cliffs.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Pinnacle Mountain:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Pinnacle Rock:

 Hangin out after the climb